shenwei356/seqkit/doc/docs/usage.md

   seqkit translate [flags]

 Flags:
-      --clean              changes all STOP codon positions from the '*' character to 'X' (an unknown residue) --frame int          frame to translate, available value: 1, 2, 3, -1, -2, -3 (default 1) -h, --help               help for translate
+      -x, --allow-unknown-codon   translate unknown code to 'X'.
+And you may not use flag --trim which removes 'X' --clean              changes all STOP codon positions from the '*' character to 'X' (an unknown residue) --frame int          frame to translate, available value: 1, 2, 3, -1, -2, -3 (default 1) -h, --help               help for translate